- Annual Events

 Sponsored by the City of Issaquah and presented by the Issaquah Chamber of Commerce, Issaquah’s Down Home 4th of July celebration kicks off with an Independence Day Kids and Pets Parade.
 From Labradors to llamas, favorite pets accompany costumed children on decorated floats and bikes down Front Street and to Memorial Field, where families spend the day with old-fashioned games, music, food, the Sky High Rummage Sale, and the Annual Slug Beauty Pageant and Speed Contest.

-The annual Chocolate, Wine & All That Jazz event takes place in August.
+Sponsored by the Chamber of Commerce, the annual Chocolate, Wine & All That Jazz event takes place in July.
 Always-popular, this event features a variety of foods from several different local restaurants as well as wines, beer, and refreshing non-alcoholic beverages.

 On Tuesday evenings starting at 7:00 pm, the Issaquah Parks & Recreation hosts this popular free concert series at the Community Center.
 Come early for picnicking or enjoy concessions available by the Kiwanis Club of Issaquah.
 The event is sponsored by the Issaquah Arts Commission and many of our generous local businesses.